TheIoTLearningInitiative/CodeLabs/Gods/Bitol/documentation/Ardupilot.md

 Components

+### APM:Copter

-- APM Copter ..
-Copter is capable of the full range of flight requirements from fast paced FPV racing to smooth aerial photography, and fully autonomous complex missions which can be programmed through a number of compatible software ground stations.
+> Copter is capable of the full range of flight requirements from fast paced FPV racing to smooth aerial photography, and fully autonomous complex missions which can be programmed through a number of compatible software ground stations.

+## APM:Plane

+> Plane provides advanced functions such as support for hundreds of three-dimensional waypoints, automatic take-off and landing as well as sophisticated mission planning and camera controls.
+It works with a variety of Ground Control Station (GCS) software for programming and mission operations and offers a complete UAV solution.

+## APM:Rover

+> Rover is an advanced open source autopilot for guiding ground vehicles and boats.
+It can run fully autonomous missions that are defined using mission planning software or pre-recorded by the driver during a manual run.

 Hardware Platforms